-For the year ended December 31, 2016, the decrease of USD 2,046 million in net reserves for losses and loss adjustment expenses is driven by a net decrease of USD 430 million relating to acquisitions/(divestments) and transfers (see table 8.2) as well as a decrease of USD 1,393 million due to foreign currency translation effects.
-In addition, net favorable reserve development emerged from reserves established in prior years amounting to USD 114 million mainly relating to the following:
+For the year ended December 31, 2016, the decrease of USD 2,361 million in net reserves for losses and loss adjustment expenses is driven by a net decrease of USD 430 million relating to acquisitions/(divestments) and transfers (see table 8.2) as well as a decrease of USD 1,393 million due to foreign currency translation effects.
+In addition, net favorable reserve development emerged from reserves established in prior years amounting to USD 429 million mainly relating to the following:

-- → In Europe, Middle East & Africa, unfavorable prior year development of USD 315 million related to the update of the Ogden rate in the UK, partially offset by favorable prior year development of USD 89 million for Swiss motor third party liability, as well as USD 85 million for UK property; - → In North America Commercial, favorable prior year development of USD 111 million for workers' injury; - → Favorable prior year development of USD 130 million for Global Corporate driven by property.
+- → In Europe, Middle East & Africa, favorable prior year development of USD 89 million for Swiss motor third party liability, as well as USD 85 million for UK property; - → In North America Commercial, favorable prior year development of USD 111 million for workers' injury; - → Favorable prior year development of USD 130 million for Global Corporate driven by property.